coinbase/coinbase-pro-trading-toolkit/docs/pages/gtt_tutorials/gtt_tutorials_arbitrage1.md

 # Putting it all together

 Now that we have all our filters configured, we need to grab a message feed for our three order books.
-We'll follow the usual patter and use the GDAXFeedFactory:
+We'll follow the usual pattern and use the GDAXFeedFactory:

     const products = ['BTC-USD', 'BTC-EUR', 'BTC-GBP'];